-Actual results may differ from those reported in this additional financial information due to the uncertainty that characterises the assumptions on which the estimates are based.
+Actual results may differ from those reported in this additional financial information as of 31 March 2024 due to the uncertainty that characterises the assumptions on which the estimates are based.
 Estimates and assumptions are periodically reviewed and the effects of any changes are reflected in the period of change.